 Run through your program goals and objectives.
 Explain ways in which you want to involve your sponsor throughout the program, explain how this will benefits his or her‘s own personal brand.
 Ask them what they want to get from the program, discuss ways in which you can help them achieve their goals.
 Keep them informed as milestones are reached.
 Include their name in PR for big wins e.g. New clients, increased employee referrals, improved employee engagement scores etc.

 Employee advocacy programs do not happen by themselves.
-Your job as the Project Manager is to seek out the individuals who are most likely to help with program adoption and longevity.
+Your job as the program Manager is to seek out the individuals who are most likely to help with adoption and longevity.
 Whether this is employees or board members, you need to understand what motivates the individuals and make sure you are able to provide some form or tangible or intangible reward for their involvement.